CharlieBunn1/XCT-Scripts/README.md

 # XCT-Scripts

 Python scripts for post-processing X-ray Computed Tomography (XCT) data, developed for use with Nikon CT systems.
-Covers the full pipeline from raw reconstructed slices through to a trained ML segmentation model.
+Covers the full pipeline from raw reconstructed slices through to a trained ML segmentation model and 3D visualization.

 ---